rossetti/KSLBook/docs/02-Chapter2.md

   4       17.599163
   5       23.858350
 ```

 Alternatively, the user can use the `sample()` method to generate an array of values that can be later processed.
 The following code illustrates how to do that with a triangular distribution.

+::: {.example #ch2ex10 name="Using the sample() function"}
+The following example code illustrates how to create a triangular random variable and how to generate values using the `sample()` function.

 ```kt
 fun main() {